MikeBishop/dns-alt-svc/svcb-implementations.md

 ## iOS & macOS ##

-The betas of iOS 14 and macOS 11 contain support for HTTPS/SVCB records.
-Support for draft-ietf-dnsop-svcb-https-01 using types 64/65 is enabled starting in Beta 4.
-Connections that use URLSession or Network.framework automatically request HTTPS records alongside A and AAAA records when using an http or https scheme, or on ports 80 or 443.
+iOS 14 supports HTTPS/SVCB records as defined in draft-ietf-dnsop-svcb-https-01.
+Type 65 (HTTPS) is requested for all URLSession or Network.framework connections that use an http or https scheme, or use ports 80 or 443.

+Betas of macOS 11 support the same, since beta 4.

 # Services using and/or announced support for SVCB/HTTPS records #